Real Estate Closings

 Many buyers find it reassuring to obtain an owner's policy of title insurance, which will protect them against the potential financial loss of defending their title in court in the event that somebody brings a claim.
 This is distinct from a lender's title insurance, which protects the holder of the mortgage in the case of a later-discovered title defect.

 Some potential problems that can cloud your title include heirs who never claimed their inheritance, forgeries, unknown easements obtained through adverse possession, unknown liens, and boundary or survey disputes.
 If you have obtained title insurance, you will be protected against covered claims to your property, but the insurance policy does not automatically give you clean legal title to your property.

 In order to clear up a title issue related to your home, you might need to file a formal quiet title action under Chapter 65 of the Florida Statutes and prove the requirements set forth in Florida Statute Section 65.021(2).
 Quiet title is appropriate if the statute of limitations for claims, which is five years, has run, the mortgage was defective at inception, and the real lien holder is not known.

 If the judge grants a judgment in your quiet title action, it will remove the cloud on the title, revoke any improper conveyance, and annul conflicting claims, thereby "quieting" your title in the property.
 Even after you obtain a quiet title judgment with regard to one potential claim, others may bring different claims.
 For example, a federal tax lien can survive a quiet title action.
 Similarly, a bank may argue that its mortgage lien survives the quiet title action.
-An experienced real estate attorney can help make sure that you fully understand the potential claims and bring them all before the judge to ensure that there truly are no further claims.Seek Guidance in a Real Estate Matter from an Ocala Attorney
+An experienced real estate attorney can help make sure that you fully understand the potential claims and bring them all before the judge to ensure that there truly are no further claims.Seek Guidance in a Real Estate Matter from a Central Florida Attorney